Aiken Hook A Kid On Golf

 Initial discussions with Glenn Parker, Director of Parks, Recreation and Tourism for the City of Aiken, indicated strong support for a golf program and he suggested contacting the National Alliance for Youth Sports and their program called Hook A Kid On Golf.
 Through their program, materials could be purchased for each child that would include a carry bag, five clubs, shirt, hat, golf balls and a simplified rule book.
 These were good quality clubs and were selected to match the size of the child.
 Upon completion of a clinic, the participants got to keep the materials.
 The recommended program was for kids from eight to thirteen years old.

 In the first year, clinics were conducted at the Palmetto Golf Club and Houndslake Country Club.
-The next year, clinics were added at Woodside Plantation, the Golf Club at Cedar Creek and The Reserve, in addition to continuing at Palmetto and Houndslake.
-In 2017, golf clinics were held at Palmetto, Cedar Creek, Houndslake, Woodside Plantation and the River Golf Club.
+The next year, clinics were added at Woodside Country Club, the Golf Club at Cedar Creek and The Reserve, in addition to continuing at Palmetto and Houndslake.
+In 2019, golf clinics were held at Palmetto, Cedar Creek, Houndslake, Woodside Country Club and the River Golf Club.
+Clinics were cancelled in 2019 due to concerns about the COVID virus.
 Clinics have been limited to approximately 35 participants.
 Croquet was added in 2003 at the Green Boundary Club with the program modeled after the approach used in the golf clinics.
 Croquet was dropped in 2017 when facilities were no longer available at the Green Boundary Club.
 The professional staffs and volunteers at each club were critical to the programs success.

-In 2017 the program included 181 participants in the golf with 29% being girls.
-Funding is obtained from South Carolina Junior Golf Foundation, Palmetto Amateur and Heritage Classic Foundation, local businesses, Sertoma Clubs and members at clubs where the clinics have been conducted.
-Through this generous support 65% of the cost is underwritten for all participants and full scholarships are made available to any kid who can not afford the application fee.
-In 2017, the cost per golf participant was approximately $140.
+In 2021 the program included 186 participants with 32% being girls.
+Funding is obtained from South Carolina Junior Golf Foundation, Palmetto Amateur, Kisner Foundation the Heritage Classic Foundation, local businesses, Sertoma Clubs and members at clubs where the clinics have been conducted.
+Through this generous support 67% of the cost is underwritten for all participants and full scholarships are made available to any kid who can not afford the application fee.
+In 2021, the cost per golf participant was approximately $191.

 The program was recognized in 2006 as the Site of the Year out of 250 Hook A Kid On Golf Clinics across the country.
 Program coordinator and President of the Aiken Junior Sports Association Joe Spencer received the Don Springer award at a special ceremony.

 The program was incorporated as the Aiken Junior Sports Association (AJSA) and IRS approval was granted for 501 (c)(3) status as a nonprofit organization.
 The Aiken Hook A Kid On Golf is conducted under the AJSA.
 All funds are used for purchase of materials or providing lunches.
-No individuals or Clubs receive compensation.
+No individuals or Clubs receive compensation except two college interns were added in 2021.
 Contributions to support the program should be made to the Aiken Junior Sports Association and sent to 203 Club Villa Drive West, Aiken, SC 29803.